Gain the confidence to guide and teach meditation.

 Our Meditation Teacher Training course is accredited through Meditation Australia, the peak body responsible for representing and settings standards for meditation teachers in the country.

-Successful completion of the course provides you with Industry Standard qualifications and entitles you to a 50% discount on membership and a streamlined application process to become a Registered Meditation Teacher through Meditation Australia.
+Successful completion of the course provides you with Industry Standard qualifications and a streamlined application process to become a Registered Meditation Teacher through Meditation Australia.

 Will I be able to obtain personal indemity and public liability insurance having completed the course?